UCF/CM-WP-Plugin-Template/README.md

 ## Creating a new wiki

 Whenever you're starting a new project hosted on Github, you should set up a new project wiki to host documentation and usage information.
 A project wiki is a series of markdown files (and, optionally, images) that live in their own separate repo.
-You can pull the wiki repo down locally to make changes, or make edits within Github directly.

 For more information on Github wikis, [check out their documentation here](https://help.github.com/articles/about-github-wikis/).

 **Note: these instructions are intended for brand new, unedited wikis.**  We recommend making changes to existing wikis manually to avoid accidentally overwriting data.